 Individual titles are purchased using the participation fees allocated towards titles.
 Prices are set by the publisher and vary widely.
 Ebook prices are usually significantly less than audiobooks.
 Titles purchased are available to all participating libraries.

-At least one staff member from each participating library shall be included in a MS Teams Group dedicated to SD Titles to Go.
+At least one staff member from each participating library should belong to the SD Titles To Go listserv.
 Announcements and general information about the Consortium are shared.
 Additional staff members from each library are also encouraged to join.

 A 5-person volunteer selection committee selects titles.
 Content is purchased approximately every two weeks.
 Content budget is typically spent equally on audio and ebooks.
 All participating libraries may submit title lists to the committee.